Recalling the Soul of the United States of America

 “I am Usa, overseer of all that occurs from sea to pulsing sea.
 I am on watch from northern lakes and snowy forests to where the mountain-born river washes into the southern gulf.

-“I am the source of your bounty and wealth, your soils and salts, your grains and your gold.
+“I am the source of your bounty and wealth, your soils and salts, your grains and your gold, for I was here long before any of you were.
 My generosity has given you a home, a sanctuary, and, for some of you more recently arrived, a haven from unjust law and petrified custom.
 I have welcomed you with clean water, ripe fruit, sparkling air, and rich loam.
 I have offered you pleasant rivers, far-seeing peaks, fresh lakes, and the shade of colossal trees.

 “Many of you have appreciated these gifts.
 However, enough of you took them, and me, for granted that I have lost entire forests, rivers, lakes, mountaintops, and once-fertile fields to ceaseless attempts to convert them into your own self-importance.
 Those responsible have also harmed large numbers of each other.